horia-delicoti/personal-site/blog/tryhackme/pickle-rick.md

 ---
-title: "Pickle Rick: Try Hack Me Walkthrough"
+title: "Pickle Rick: THM Walkthrough"
 subtitle: "A Rick and Morty CTF.
 Help turn Rick back into a human!"
 date: 2025-06-27
 tags: [tryhackme]
 ---

-This is a walkthrough for the TryHackMe room [Pickle Rick](https://tryhackme.com/room/picklerick).
+This is a walkthrough for the TryHackMe room [Pickle Rick Room](https://tryhackme.com/room/picklerick).
 Let's help Rick find the ingredients he needs to make his serum and turn back into a human.

 > Listen Morty...
 I need your help, I've turned myself into a pickle again and this time I can't change back!
 <!-- truncate -->